 Joseph M. Hilbe, Adjunct Professor of Statistics, Arizona State University and Emeritus Professor, University of Hawaii

 I am loving [Stata], as there are much more options than SPSS, yet more user friendly than R.

 Donny Williams, Sonoma State University

-There is a lot to like about stata, but for an epidemiologist the easy of use of the svy commands is not matched in any other package.
+There is a lot to like about Stata, but for an epidemiologist the ease of use of the svy commands is not matched in any other package.

 George Savva, School of Health Sciences, University of East Anglia

 I have received and downloaded Stata.
 This is far superior to SPSS and I find it easier to use than SAS.